maranefabio/Basic-Algorithms/README.md

-#Some Basic Coding
-Some coding, for learning and for fun :)
+#Coding for learning and for fun :)
 Descriptions at the first lines.

 - Python